-- A. A conversion of any portion of a mobile home park regulated and processed pursuant to Chapter 28 of this code, provided, however, the vacation of rental units by residents of any such mobile home park who are not mobile home owners, as that term is defined in Chapter 46, is displacement; - B..
-A landlord's compliance with an enforcement order of the city chief building official for which the property owner has been ordered to pay relocation expenses pursuant to Health and Safety Code § 17975, et seq., or any other state or federal law; - C..
-A vacation of a rental unit resulting from the damage or destruction of the unit which is caused by a fire or natural disaster; - D. Temporary displacement due to substantial repairs, remodeling, renovations or rehabilitation of rental units which will render the rental unit uninhabitable for a period of thirty (30) days or more, in those instances when the landlord provides the tenant and the tenant elects to accept an offer to move to a comparable vacant rental unit owned by the landlord at the same rent on-site or nearby; or - E..
-The residential household has not paid rent as required by the rental housing agreement or was found to have committed an unlawful detainer pursuant to Subdivisions 2, 3, 4 or 5 of § 1161 of the Code of Civil Procedure as evidenced by a final judgment of a court of competent jurisdiction. - c.
+A1.
+A conversion of any portion of a mobile home park regulated and processed pursuant to Chapter 28 of this code{\overline{r}}; provided, however, the vacation of rental units by tenants of any such mobile home park who are not mobile home owners, as that term is defined in Chapter 46, is displacement and entitled to the protections of this Article;

+B.2 A landlord's compliance with an enforcement order of the city chief building official for which the property owner has been ordered to pay relocation expenses pursuant to Health and Safety Code § 17975, et seq., or any other state or federal law;

+C. A vacation of a rental unit resulting from the damage or destruction of the unit which is caused by a fire or natural disaster;

+D.4.
+Temporary displacement due to substantial repairs, remodeling, renovations or rehabilitation of rental units which will render the rental unit uninhabitable for a period of not less than thirty (30) days or more, in those instances when the landlord provides the tenant and the tenant elects to accept an offer to move to a comparable vacant rental unit owned by the landlord at theand the same rent where tenants have been provided with alternative housing on-site or nearby; or c.
 Eligible residential household.
-A displaced residential household provided the annual household income does not exceed one hundred twenty (120) percent of the median household income for the county as adjusted for household size according to the state department of housing and community development as adjusted annually plus five thousand dollars (\$5,000.00). - d.
+A displaced residential household provided the annual household income does not exceed one hundred twenty (120) percent of the median household income for the county as adjusted for household size according to the state Delepartment of Hhousing and Ceommunity Delevelopment as adjusted annually plus five thousand dollars (\$5,000.00).

+E.5 The residential household has not paid rent as required by the rental housing agreement or was found to have committed an unlawful detainer pursuant to Subdivisions 2, 3, 4 or 5 of § 1161 of the Code of Civil Procedure as evidenced by a final judgment of a court of competent jurisdiction.

+d.
 Landlord.
-An owner, lessor or sublessor or any other person entitled to receive rent for the use and occupancy of any rental unit, or the agent, representative, predecessor or successor of any of the foregoing. - e.
+An owner, lessor or sublessor or any other person entitled to receive rent for the use and occupancy of any rental unit, or the agent, representative, predecessor or successor of any of the foregoing.
+With respect to mobile homes, the landlord means the owner of the mobile home, which may or may not be the same as the owner of the mobile home space.

+e.
 Property.
-All rental units on a parcel or lot or contiguous parcels or contiguous lots or Mobile Home Park under common ownership. - f.
+All rental units on a parcel or lot or contiguous parcels or contiguous lots or within a mobile home park under common ownership.

+f.
 Relocation assistance.
 Relocation assistance is provided per rental unit, not per tenant.
-If multiple residential households or individuals occupy a single rental unit, relocation assistance shall be paid to the household or individual entitled to occupy a rental unit under a valid rental housing agreement with the landlord. - 1.
-Relocation assistance shall include all of the following: - (a) A full refund of a tenant's security deposit, except for funds that may be necessary to repair tenant's damage to property in rental units that will be reoccupied prior to undergoing renovation or demolition. - (b) Unlimited access to a subscription service to a rental agency until the earlier of the tenant securing alternative housing or the termination of the tenancy. - (c) Relocation advisory services of the third-party agency, including extended advisory and personalized replacement housing assistance based on a household's preferences, housing budget, preferred location and other requirements, and providing up to five (5)
+If multiple residential households or individuals occupy a single rental unit, relocation assistance shall be paid to the household or individual entitled to occupy a rental unit under a valid rental housing agreement with the landlord.

+1. Relocation assistance shall include all of the following:

+(a) A full refund of a tenant 's security deposit, except for funds that may be necessary to repair tenant 's damage to property in rental units that will be reoccupied prior to undergoing renovation or demolition.

+(b) Unlimited access to a subscription service to a rental agency until the earlier of the tenant securing alternative housing or the termination of the tenancy.

-rounds of referrals through analysis of available rental housing, including internet listings, contact with property management companies, available affordable housing options including wait-list opportunities and other leads on housing.
+(c) Relocation advisory services of the third-party agency, including extended advisory and personalized replacement housing assistance based on a household's preferences, housing budget, preferred location and other requirements, and providing up to five (5) rounds of referrals through analysis of available rental housing, including internet listings, contact with property management companies, available affordable housing options including wait-list opportunities and other leads on housing.